 Rule IX — Endorsements for nominations, nominations, and late endorsements

 - Section 1.
-Candidates who are seeking an elective office the Washington State Democratic Party will be nominating a candidate may only request to be endorsed for the nomination prior to the date of the nominating convention for that office.
+Candidates who are seeking an elective office for which the Washington State Democratic Party will be nominating a candidate may only request to be endorsed for the nomination prior to the date of the nominating convention for that office.

 - Section 2.
 Candidates who are seeking to be elected to the offices of state senator or state representative from districts wholly or partially within King County shall not be eligible for an endorsement until they have been endorsed and/or nominated by their respective legislative district,

 - Section 3.
 Candidates who are nominated by the Washington State Democratic Party for the following statewide and federal positions shall automatically be considered endorsed: